awsdocs/aws-codepipeline-user-guide/doc_source/connections-pipelines.md

 **Step 2: Create a source stage**

-1. On the **Step 2: Add source stage** page, in **Source provider**, choose **Bitbucket Cloud**\.
+1. On the **Add source stage** page, in **Source provider**, choose **Bitbucket**\.
-![\[Console screenshot showing the Add source stage dialog box with Bitbucket Cloud chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/bitbucket-add-source.png)![\[Console screenshot showing the Add source stage dialog box with Bitbucket Cloud chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Add source stage dialog box with Bitbucket Cloud chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Console screenshot showing the Add source stage dialog box with Bitbucket chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/bitbucket-add-source.png)![\[Console screenshot showing the Add source stage dialog box with Bitbucket chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Add source stage dialog box with Bitbucket chosen as the source provider.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-1. Under **Connection**, choose an existing connection, or choose **Connect to Bitbucket Cloud** to create one\.
+1. Under **Connection**, choose an existing connection, or choose **Connect to Bitbucket** to create one\.

-1. On the **Connect to Bitbucket Cloud** page, in **Connection name**, enter the name for the connection that you want to create\.
+1. On the **Connect to Bitbucket** page, in **Connection name**, enter the name for the connection that you want to create\.
 The name helps you identify this connection later\.

-   Under **Bitbucket Cloud apps**, choose an app installation or choose **Install a new app** to create one\.
+   Under **Bitbucket apps**, choose an app installation or choose **Install a new app** to create one\.
-![\[Console screenshot showing the Connect to Bitbucket Cloud dialog box, with the install new app button.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/newreview-source-wizard-bitbucket.png)![\[Console screenshot showing the Connect to Bitbucket Cloud dialog box, with the install new app button.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Connect to Bitbucket Cloud dialog box, with the install new app button.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Console screenshot showing the Connect to Bitbucket dialog box, with the install new app button.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/newreview-source-wizard-bitbucket.png)![\[Console screenshot showing the Connect to Bitbucket dialog box, with the install new app button.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing the Connect to Bitbucket dialog box, with the install new app button.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. On the app installation page, a message shows that the AWS CodeStar app is trying to connect to your Bitbucket account\.
 Choose **Grant access**\.
 ![\[Console screenshot showing AWS CodeStar requests access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/bitbucket-access-popup.png)![\[Console screenshot showing AWS CodeStar requests access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Console screenshot showing AWS CodeStar requests access.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)